open-telemetry/opentelemetry-collector-contrib/exporter/elasticsearchexporter/README.md

   - `max_requests` (default=3): Number of HTTP request retries.
   - `initial_interval` (default=100ms): Initial waiting time if a HTTP request failed.
   - `max_interval` (default=1m): Max waiting time if a HTTP request failed.
-  - `retry_on_status` (default=[429, 500, 502, 503, 504]): Status codes that trigger request or document level retries.
+  - `retry_on_status` (default=[429]): Status codes that trigger request or document level retries.
 Request level retry and document level retry status codes are shared and cannot be configured separately.
-To avoid duplicates, it is recommended to set it to `[429]`.
-WARNING: The default will be changed to `[429]` in the future.
+To avoid duplicates, it defaults to `[429]`.

 > [!NOTE]
 > The `flush` config will be ignored when `batcher::enabled` config is explicitly set to `true` or `false`.